yazan2241/University-Network-Managment/README.md

 ----------------------------------------Who we are -----------------------------------

+this project created by

-I am yazan Hasan
+Yazan Hasan
-I studied Ingineering in Information Technology at Tartous University
+Mohammed Alkhazem

-I build this project Under the supervision of Doctor Loubna ali
+Under the supervision of Doctor Loubna ali

+students in Information Technology Ingineering at Tartous University

 Note : The attached files were written in Arabic and submitted to the university library